Ambient 2: The Plateaux of Mirror

 Ambient 2: The Plateaux of Mirror is a 1980 studio album by Harold Budd and Brian Eno.
 A work of ambient music, it is the second installment of Eno's Ambient series, which began in 1978 with Ambient 1: Music for Airports.
 Ambient 2 consists mainly of minimalist composer Budd playing improvisational piano in soundscapes produced by Eno.
-The album received positive reviews and lead to Budd and Eno collaborating again for the sonically similar The Pearl (1984).
+The album received positive reviews and led to Budd and Eno collaborating again for the sonically similar The Pearl (1984).

 Background and production

 Harold Budd and Brian Eno had previously worked together on The Pavilion of Dreams (1978) after British composer Gavin Bryars introduced the pair.
 After returning from a four-month trip to Thailand, Eno began work with Budd on Ambient 2.
 The album was recorded in Hamilton, Ontario.

 Eno explained production as mostly Budd improvising "in a sound-world [Eno] had created".
 The music was improvised by Budd while Eno managed the "sound".
 He would set up the piano to be treated with electronic equipment, and then Budd would improvise with it.
 Budd was able to listen to the processed sound as he played the acoustic pianos in the studio.
 He discovered, as he played, how to best manipulate the treated piano, finding the best register and speed to play at, and how to make it resonate.
 Budd described using choral and delay effects in extreme unintended ways: "you're hearing the effect as the sound itself, rather than using them to industry standards".
 The project was the first time Budd experienced the concept of using the studio as a compositional tool.

 According to Budd, production came "so quickly and so easily that it was kind of a phantom, you thought you could do thirty more of those with the same joie de vivre".
 However, after completing their later collaboration The Pearl (1984), Budd came to think of The Pearl as more "focused", and Ambient 2 as a naive album.